 Over the years I’ve noticed that my threshold for dealing with drama is remarkably low.
 Not that sort of “oh I’m getting older and less patient” low.
 I mean that chaotic people who seem to live for chaos make me intensely uncomfortable.

 of a spiritual book club at my Unitarian Universalist church.
 Now with COVID we

 To sum up the latter:

-Like everyone in my book club I think “to love” is better than “to hate,” and that to forgive is better than to resent someone forever.
+Like everyone in my book club I believe that “to love” is better than “to hate,” and that to forgive is better than to resent someone forever.
 But unlike many in my group, I find myself exploring these topics less from a spiritual point of view, and more from a psychological one.

-My father, a remarkably demonstrative man for his era, made it quite clear that he loved his kids, although he admitted later in life that he was much too harsh with my out-of-control brothers.
+My father, a remarkably demonstrative man for his era, made it quite clear that he loved all his kids, although he admitted later in life that he was often too harsh with my out-of-control brothers.
 A single working dad commuting an hour into New York City every day, raising a brood of five bereft children, despite family therapy and a grandmotherly nanny, is in the end, up against too much not to lose it from time to time.

 Two years after Peggy left my father remarried.
 His second wife Pat was a remarkable and resilient woman who brought with her, two wonderful boys from her first marriage.
 But by the time Pat came to the rescue there wasn’t much she could do to repair what Peggy destroyed.

-Over the years I’ve noticed that my threshold for dealing with drama is remarkably low.
-Not that sort of “oh I’m getting older and less patient” low.
 I mean that chaotic people who seem to live for chaos make me intensely uncomfortable.
-Sensing the faintest whiff of high maintenance (e.g. people always in fights, narcissists, drama queens, constantly incensed or in need of excess attention) I will ever so politely back away until our interaction is seamlessly next to nothing.
+Sensing the faintest whiff of high maintenance (e.g. people often in fights, narcissists, drama queens, those constantly incensed or in need of inexhaustible attention) I will ever so politely back away until our interaction is seamlessly next to nothing.

 My brilliant, funny, addict brother

-For years he worked as a public defender and later in private practice with a partner who I can’t fathom how he managed to keep his practice afloat while dealing with Mark’s obvious addiction.
+For years Mark worked as a public defender and later in private practice with a partner, who I can’t fathom how he managed to keep his practice afloat while dealing with Mark’s obvious addiction.
 Still, his partner kept him on until it got so bad that despite repeated warnings, he had no choice but to turn Mark into the Bar, who after a review, revoked Mark’s law license.

 “Your son’s a big guy,” the ER doctor told my father and Mary, “anyone else with this level of alcohol and opioids in his system would be dead.”